Hospitality Management 2 Years Diploma program with Co-op

 Learn how to improve your leadership abilities and develop an understanding of high-performance teams, as well as, employee empowerment.
 Textbook information will provide an understanding of diversity and cultural change while practical information prepares leaders to put management tools into action to enhance service and boost business.

-Discover how to build a top-flight sales team with creative, successful sales and marketing programs that really work.
-This course shows how to sell rooms and food beverage services to business and leisure travelers, travel agents, and meeting planners.
-Industry professionals provide tips on marketing strategies that work, how concepts presented in the course are applied in today’s industry.
+This managerial course teaches students how to build a top-flight sales team with creative, successful sales and marketing programs like selling rooms and food beverage services to business and leisure travelers, travel agents, and meeting planners.
+Industry professionals provide tips on effective marketing strategies and show how concepts presented in the course are applied.